 Coffee While Pregnant: What’s a Mama to Do?

-Well, caffeine is a drug and it will cross the placenta.
+Well, caffeine will cross the placenta.
 It can limit blood flow to the placenta, as well as increase blood pressure and blood sugar levels.
 It also puts additional strain on the liver, which is already busy processing the increased hormonal demands related to pregnancy.

 There are enough studies out there that show dangers with consumption of 300mg, from miscarriages to lower birth weights, so it would be wise to stick below this amount.